WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-26-monitor-net-microservices-with-prometheus.md

 The components of Prometheus are the server itself, client libraries, an alert manager, and several other supporting tools.

-The client libraries allow you to publish log messages which can be scrapped by Prometheus.
+The client libraries allow you to publish log messages which can be scraped by Prometheus.
 Further down, I will show you how to do that in .NET 5.
 The Alertmanager can send alerts to a wide range of systems like email, webhooks, Slack, or WeChat.

 Prometheus can be used as a data source in Grafana where you can easily create beautiful dashboards.
-I will show you this in my next post.
+I will show you this [in my next post](/create-grafana-dashboards-with-prometheus-metrics).

 ## Available Metric Types